sleepyG8/Remote-Debugger/Extentions/ReadMe.md

 It takes in a first parameter as a object directory path (Ex: \Device) and enumerates all of the entries withing the given directory.

 The second "optional" parameter is either a harddisk or a shadowcopy to walk, it also can restore deleted files if your ever in a pinch with the copy command.

+## entropyCheck.dll

+If in the debuggers directory it gives a shannon entropy rating 1-8 when !dump is ran